This article is about the most common aging brain problem that you may have never heard of.

 If you are worried about cerebral SVD, for yourself or for an older relative, here a few things you can do:

 - Talk to your doctor about your concerns.
 You may want to discuss your options for optimizing vascular risk factors, including high blood pressure, high cholesterol, high blood sugar, smoking, and others.
+For more on identifying and addressing stroke risk factors, see How to Address Cardiovascular Risk Factors for Better Brain Health: 12 Risks to Know & 5 Things to Do.

 - Remember that exercise, a healthy diet (such as the Mediterranean diet), good sleep, stress reduction, and many other non-pharmacological approaches can help manage vascular risk factors.
 Lifestyle approaches are safe and usually benefit your health in lots of ways.
 Medications to treat high blood pressure and cholesterol should be used judiciously.